 Vancouver is situated on the West Coast of Canada, just north of the US border.
 It’s a beautiful city, surrounded by water, with mountain ranges to the north and a collection of islands off the coast.

 If you like the outdoors, this is the perfect place for you.
-In winter, you can ski on Grouse or Cyprus mountains, or travel a little further to famous resort of Whistler, which is 45 minutes north east of the city.
-Year round there are hundreds of beautiful places to hike, and in the summer, there are beaches all over the city and surrounding islands.
+In winter, you can ski on Grouse or Cyprus mountains, or travel a little further to the famous resort of Whistler, which is 45 minutes northeast of the city.
+Year-round there are hundreds of beautiful places to hike, and in the summer, there are beaches all over the city and surrounding islands.

 Downtown Vancouver has great public transport and it’s easy to get around.
 If you want to explore wider Vancouver and other areas of British Columbia, then it’s worth hiring a car.
 If you don’t hire a car, then the newly built sky train from the airport terminal reaches downtown in 20 minutes and is an easy way to reach other areas of the city.

 Thanks to Tourism Vancouver for my Vancouver experience.